 One of those businesses is iconic Aussie roadside assistance provider, the NRMA.
 Long known for their dedication to employee wellbeing, earlier this month the NRMA joined up with HomeTeacher, the at-home tutoring arm of education technology startup, ClassCover.
-With an industry-leading platform and over 80,000 educators across the country using it, ClassCover has been a leading force in shaping modern education during the pandemic.
+With an industry-leading platform and a database of over 50,000 educators across the country, ClassCover has been a leading force in shaping modern education during the pandemic.

 Through this partnership, the NRMA are helping their employees take a load off by providing access to online tutoring that picks up in the areas that regular at-home schooling is lacking.
 And why not?
 With some studies suggesting brief interruptions (like those created by say, helping a 7-year-old re-join a Zoom call after the internet drops out) can take workers 30 minutes to recover from, it makes sense to reduce these distractions where you can.

 By giving their team access to trained educators, the NRMA are providing real support to working parents and helping eliminate the feelings of guilt and anxiety that can come with at-home learning.
 And while their kids are busy learning, the NRMA team are free to get back to work.

 HomeTeacher by ClassCover was launched in May 2020 in response to the COVID-19 pandemic.
 With schools across the country moving to at-home learning, the service was created to help the millions of parents and kids cope with the new way of learning, many for the first time ever.